 More than anything, seeing the diversity of life and beauty on this planet has only instilled in me a greater desire to preserve it.
 I’ve had the privilege of experiencing a lot of natural wonder in my life, and the thought of having it vanish, having it no longer be available for those after me, inspires me to make sure that doesn’t happen.
 We create borders and divisions among ourselves, but at the end of the day, we’re all dependent on this planet, and it’s been amazing to see that people everywhere share my desire to keep Mother Earth safe.

-Do you think social media plays a part in sustainability and the amount of travel people do today?
+Do you think social media plays a part in sustainability and the number of people that travel today?
 If so, how do you think that affects the preservation of our natural places?

-How has living in San Francisco, one of the few eco-friendly cities in California helped with living a sustainable lifestyle?
-What are still some of the challenges you encounter?
+How has living in San Francisco (SF), one of the few eco-friendly cities in California helped with living a sustainable lifestyle?
+What are some of the challenges you still encounter?

 SF makes it pretty easy to be sustainable.
 There are recycling AND compost bins everywhere, and so many small stores dedicated to selling sustainable merchandise.
 It’s a dream come true, but the hardest part has been the inequality in this city.
 Silicon Valley is famously known for its wealth gap (and I say this knowing that I, as a software engineer, am part of the problem), and that means that not all communities have access to the same healthy food options or natural products that I do.